-The Bachelor of Science in Computer Science emphasizes a broad foundation of computer organization, software, and mathematics, together with electives that focus on some aspect or application of computers.
-The B.S. in Computer Science is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
+The Bachelor of Science degree in cybersecurity emphasizes a broad foundation of computer science, mathematics, and cybersecurity courses together with electives that focus on some aspect or application of computers.

 New students, including transfer students, should submit the standard application form directly to the Office of Admissions.
 The admission criteria are the same as those for the university and the College of Engineering.